learning-zone/javascript-basics/README.md

   // outputs "Hi, I'm IIFE, Yuri!"
   // result variable will contain 1
   ```
-- You do not have to surround the function declaration into parens, although it's the most common way to define IIFE.
+- You do not have to surround the function declaration into parens, although It is the most common way to define IIFE.
 Instead you can use any of the following forms:
   - `~function(){console.log("hi I'm IIFE")}()`
   - `!function(){console.log("hi I'm IIFE")}()`
   - `+function(){console.log("hi I'm IIFE")}()`